jmontleon/pixelbook-fedora/README.md

 else
   printf '%d' "100" > "$file"
 fi
+EOF
+chmod +x ~/bin/keyboard-backlight.sh
 ```

 ## Touchpad
 I like Tapping to click and no tapping to drag.
 While this can be enabled in the Xfce touchpad settings I was unable to disable tapping to drag.
-To disable it I created an xorg.conf file as root:
+To disable it I created an xorg.conf file as root and rebooted.

 ```
 cat << EOF > /etc/X11/xorg.conf.d/99-libinput-custom-config.conf